Last updated:

 Can Asana employees see my data?

-Asana publishes access controls and enterprise security features, but its architecture still permits authorized server-side access to workspace content when needed to operate the service.
-Worklist encrypts content before it reaches our servers, so we cannot access encrypted workspace content.
+Asana publishes access controls and policies limiting employee access, but its architecture still permits authorized server-side access to workspace content.
+With Worklist's zero-knowledge architecture, even our engineers cannot access encrypted workspace content because we do not have the keys.

 Does Asana use my data for AI training?

-Asana says customer data is not used to train Asana AI or its AI partners.
-Asana AI can still process task titles, descriptions, comments, and related workspace content when AI features are enabled or used.
+Asana publishes commitments that customer content is not used to train AI models.
+Its AI features can still process workspace content when enabled or used.
 Worklist cannot process encrypted workspace content with server-side AI because we cannot decrypt it.

 Can I use Asana or Worklist for HIPAA-regulated PHI?